fivetran/dbt_fivetran_log/DECISIONLOG.md

 vars:
   fivetran_platform_using_transformations: false ## Dynamically checks the source at runtime to set as either true or false.
 May be overridden using this variable if desired.
 ```

+The `fivetran_platform__transformation_run_log` model is the exception to the runtime check.
+Where the staging model has no fixed default and falls back to `does_table_exist('transformation_runs')`, this model defaults to `False` outright and only builds when you explicitly set `fivetran_platform_using_transformations` to True.
+Quickstart sets this for you when the `transformation_runs` table is present in your schema.
+We chose an explicit opt-in here because the model reads transformation events from the `log` table, which are only present for accounts actively running Fivetran Transformations, so the presence of the `transformation_runs` table alone is not a reliable signal that the model returns useful rows.

 ## Records without a `connection_id` in `fivetran_platform__mar_table_history`
 Some records in the `fivetran_platform__mar_table_history` model may lack an associated `connection_id`.
 This can occur for a few reasons.
 For example, the record may originate from a deleted connection or from HVR sources that do not populate this field.